Brazil discusses selling more coffee to Tim Hortons, Burger King

-RIO DE JANEIRO (Reuters) - Brazil’s agriculture minister, Katia Abreu, traveled to Miami on Wednesday to try to increase the sale of Brazilian coffee to restaurant chains Burger King and Tim Hortons, the ministry said in a statement on Wednesday.
+RIO DE JANEIRO, June 17 (Reuters) - Brazil’s agriculture minister, Katia Abreu, traveled to Miami on Wednesday to try to increase the sale of Brazilian coffee to restaurant chains Burger King and Tim Hortons, the ministry said in a statement on Wednesday.

 Tim Hortons, Canada’s largest chain of coffee shops, currently imports 90,000 tonnes of coffee, a third of which comes from Brazil, the ministry said.